 SEO has quickly become a vitally important component of the overarching advertising strategy; yet, no single approach to SEO will suffice for every single company.
 The unique needs and aims of each business must be accounted for.
 Simply optimizing a website for search engines will not guarantee a steady influx of visitors.
-The key is to convert these visitors into paying customers— and that will help you with your managed services marketing plan.
+Any seo pro knows that the key is to convert these visitors into paying customers— and that will help you with your managed services marketing plan.

 Consider the manner in which Google lists websites.
 The search giant uses a feature known as “Google Places” that lists businesses in organic search engine results.
 This business listing exposure is critically important to casting a wide online net.
 Here is a look at some of the best questions to ask potential companies that provide SEO support:

 How will you optimize my website?
 Will you make use of any tactics on-page or off-page?

 Though the candidate won’t be able to provide a detailed answer to these questions until a thorough website analysis is performed, examples of previous services provided to clients will suffice.
 Most companies have overarching strategies to improve SEO and convert prospects into loyal customers.

 Prospects who provide highly detailed answers to the questions posed above clearly went out of their way to study your company’s website prior to the interview.
 In general, the best answer to this inquiry is a response that explains how the details of the plan will be formulated following the initial meeting.

 How will you pinpoint the perfect keywords for your optimization effort?